NURSING 7205 - Clinical Nursing Practice II

 - Assessment must maintain academic standards.

-Block – Successful completion of these assessments are required.
+Block – Successful completion of these assessments is required.
 This is a HURDLE assessment for this course.

 Oral Structured Clinical Examination (OSCE)

-The OSCE is a HURDLE this means that all stations must be passed to enable you to progress into the next year/semester of this course.
-The
+The OSCE is a HURDLE this means it must be passed to enable you to progress into the next year/semester of this course.

 SubmissionUnless otherwise indicated all submission of assignments is to be through the assignments portal of MyUni.
 Students MUST keep an electronic copy of all assignments submitted.
 Cover sheets are required for all assignments and can be accessed from the School of Nursing website.
 Extension of time for submission of assignments is subject to negotiation with the course coordinator.
 Requests must be made before the due date of the assignment.
 In principle, all assignments should be submitted by the due date.
 However, an extension may be granted if the request is made before the due date and the usual administration procedures are followed.
 Late submission without an approved extension will be penalised at the rate of 5% of available marks for each working day after the due date.
 Work submitted more than ten days after the due date may be returned unmarked.
 This action will be taken to prevent students who do get their work in on time being disadvantaged.

 Whenever possible staff will turn around marked assignments within 4 weeks or earlier.

 Grades for your performance in this course will be awarded in accordance with the following scheme: